 .
 Each boasts its own pros and cons.
 Access to Apple’s in-store Genius Bars is an obvious benefit of AppleCare+ coverage, for example.
 That said, it’s another expensive proposition and, of course, is only available to iPhone owners.
 Best Buy plans also have their own limitations

 .
-One of the best options for third-party protection is Upsie.
+One of the best options for third-party protection plans is Upsie.

-By cutting out the middleman, Upsie offers low rates and comprehensive coverage.
+By cutting out the middleman, Upsie offers low rates and great coverage.

 Upsie is a widely recognized a disruptor

-in the traditional extended warranty market.
-In addition, Upsie has low rates and low deductible costs.
-For example, Upsie's cracked screen deductible is $0.
+in the traditional protection plan market.
+In addition, Upsie has low monthly rates and low deductible costs.
+For example, Upsie's cracked screen deductible is $0 for ANY phone they cover.

 All Upsie smartphone warranty

-policies offer comparable or superior coverage to packages sold by manufacturers and big-box retailers.
-Benefits include comprehensive accidental damage protection, coverage for new and used devices, Genius Bar support with iPhone warranty plans, and more.
+protection plans offer comparable or superior coverage to packages sold by manufacturers and big-box retailers.
+Benefits include accidental damage protection, coverage for new and used devices, fast local repair anywhere in the United States, and more.

-You can purchase an Upsie Smartphone Subscription Warranty for just $9.99 per month.
+You can purchase an Upsie Smartphone Protection Plan for just $7.99 per month.
 Find out more at Upsie.com.

 Learn More About Smartphones: